sci-42ver/SICP_SDF/sicp_notes.md

   IMHO this means we first get the value of `hello` and then do `first` on that.
 ## Week 2
-- > We haven’t really talked about aggregates yet based on the search results in the following contents, "aggregate" means compound data structure.
+- > We haven’t really talked about aggregates yet based on the search results in the following contents, "aggregate" means compound data structure like `pair`.
   > except for the special case of sentences i.e. "sentence" is composed of words.
 ## Week 4